blorente/naylang-documentation/src/ast.md

 };
 ```

-Figure 4.6 shows a diagram of the current primitive expressions in Naylang
+Figure 5.6 shows a diagram of the current primitive expressions in Naylang

 ![Primitive expressions in Naylang](images/ast_primitives.pdf)

 #### Requests

-In Grace everything is an object, and therefore every operation, from variable
+Everything is an object in Grace, and therefore every operation from variable
-references to method calls, has a common interface: A Request made to an object.
+references to method calls has a common interface: A `Request` made to an object.
 Syntactically, it is impossible to differentiate a parameterless method call
 from a field request, and therefore that has to be resolved in the interpreter
 and not the parser.
 Hence, we need a representation wide enough to incorporate
-all sorts of requests, with any expression as parameters.
+all sorts of requests, with any expressions as parameters.

 ```c++
 class RequestNode : public Expression {